Technical Calculator

 %

-The cross-sectional area is directly related to the capacity of the current.
-The wire gauge is directly proportional to the cross-sectional area.
-By increasing the cross-sectional area of the wire, the resistance of the wire also decreases.
-It is quite necessary to calibrate electrical wire calculations to find relative resistance, wire length, and allowable voltage drop.
-The relative conductivity and voltage of the wire should also be specified before installing a wire.
+The cross-sectional place is directly related to the potential of the modern.
+The twine gauge is directly proportional to the cross-sectional place. via growing the go-sectional place of the wire, the resistance of the wire additionally decreases. it's miles quite important to calibrate electric cord calculations to discover relative resistance, wire period, and allowable voltage drop.
+The relative conductivity and voltage of the wire ought to also be distinct earlier than putting in a twine.

 $$ A(m^2)= \dfrac{2 \times ρ(Ω·m) \times L(m) \times I(A)}{V_V} $$